-The cost to Atticus of defending Tom Robinson is most evident in its impact on the lives of Jem and Scout, his two young children, who are trying to learn how to live with the fact that some people in the community make use of the n-word in reference to Atticus.
+The cost to Atticus of defending Tom Robinson is most evident in its impact on the lives of his children, Jem and Scout, who are trying to learn how to live with the fact that some people in the community make use of the n-word in reference to Atticus.

 Encountering what is and imaging what might be, in our professional lives, we engage in struggles that tear at us and wear us down.
 We derive new strength for such struggle in attending to the stories of heroes like Atticus Finch who speak truth to power, who contribute their heroism to our cultural legacy.

 The story of a lawyer like Atticus Finch manifests